sonvx/dpText/README.md

-# dpText or dpUGC
 # dpUGC: Learn Differentially Private Representationfor User Generated Contents
 ## How to train privacy-guarantee embedding models on new dataset.
 * This is for training private embedding on new data:
 > cd codes/